11 Best Steelhead Baits: Guide Favorites

 I’ve done well with the Black Shad color, the Smelt color, The Rainbow color, and the emerald shiner color.
 The Berkley Minnow is also great on rivers with lots of baitfish.
 You can get these Berkley Gulp Minnows at FishUSA.com or check the price at Bass Pro Shops.

-You can also buy preserved or salted minnows that can also be very effective.
+You can also buy preserved or salted minnows, which can also be very effective.
 See them at FishUSA.com.

 Alternative Steelhead Baits To Consider: